dtim-upc/spark/README.md

   <a href="#usage">Usage</a> •
   <a href="#installation">Installation</a> •
   <a href="#demo">Demo</a> •
-  <a href="#experiments-reproducibility">Experiments reproducibility</a>
+  <a href="#experiments-reproducibility">Reproducibility</a>
 </p>

 ## About
-**NextiaJD** is a Scalable Data Discovery solution using profiles.
-We aim to  discover automatically attributes pairs in a massive collection of heterogeneous datasets (i.e., data lakes) that can be crossed.
+**NextiaJD**, from <a href="https://nahuatl.uoregon.edu/content/nextia" target="_blank">*nextia*</a> in the <a href="https://en.wikipedia.org/wiki/Nahuatl" target="_blank">Nahuatl</a> language (the old Aztec language), is a scalable data discovery system. **NextiaJD** computes profiles, which are succint representations of the underlying characteristics of datasets and their attributes, to efficiently discover joinable attributes on datasets.
+We aim to automatically discover pairs of attributes in a massive collection of heterogeneous datasets (i.e., data lakes) that can be crossed.

-To learn more about it, visit our [web page](https://www.essi.upc.edu/dtim/nextiajd/)
+Here, we provide you detailed information on how to run and evaluate NextiaJD.
+To learn more about the project, visit our [website](https://www.essi.upc.edu/dtim/nextiajd/).

 ## Key features
 * Attribute profiling built-in Spark